TobTheRock/vscode_cpp_codegen/README.md

 ## Possible features in future
 * Generating code only for selected text ranges
-* Prettifing the generated output
+* Prettifying the generated output
 * more configuration possibilities (e.g. for namespaces)
 * Generating abstract factories
 * ...
 ## Release Notes

+### 0.1.1

+- fixed:  Serialization of nested classes
+- fixed:  Too many remaining new line feeds when merging source files
 ### 0.1.0

-Initial release for testing the two generator features: source stubs and generating interface implemention stubs
+Initial release for testing the two generator features: source stubs and generating interface implementing stubs

 -----------------------------------------------------------------------------------------------------------